RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Experiments

 In this part, we focus on Question 1 and Question 2.
 Table \ref{imagenetclean} presents accuracy and ECE for several combinations of network architectures and TinyImageNet datasets.
 Higher accuracy means better generalization performance, and lower ECE means higher quality predictive uncertainty.

 We follow the same evaluation protocol as in Section \ref{4.2} and report our results on the original images in Table \ref{imagenetclean} and on the corrupted ones in Figure \ref{densenet-tiny-c}.
 As shown in Table \ref{imagenetclean}, the performance of our methods is similar to Deep Ensemble and significantly better than MC-Dropout in terms of accuracy and ECE on both ResNet-18 and DenseNet-121 models.
 However, the performance on VGG-13 model is slightly worse.
 We argue that the reason is that VGG model has poor generalization ability for large datasets.
-Note that our methods achieve these results with a training time and memory consumption that is 4 (four) times smaller than that of Deep Ensemble and nearly the same as that of a single model.
+Note that our methods achieve these results with a training time and memory consumption four times smaller than that of Deep Ensemble and nearly the same as that of a single model.
 It is also worth mentioning that when $p=0.2$ and $q=0.8$, $q \le 1-p$ is satisfied.
 The experimental results show that the uncertainty quality of MC-DropReLU is better than that of MC-Dropout, which verifies the analysis in \ref{3.4}.

 In Figure \ref{densenet-tiny-c-ece}, We choose the median of all the box plots in Figure \ref{densenet-tiny-c} to compare the ECE of different methods more intuitively.
 On TinyImageNet, the ECE gap between methods is more obvious than on CIFAR10.
-Among them, our method -MC-DropReLU(0.9)- exceeds Deep Ensemble in ECE at all noise intensities, which also shows that our methods are also applicable to large datasets.
+Among them, our method MC-DropReLU(0.9) exceeds Deep Ensemble in ECE at all noise intensities, showing that our methods are also applicable to large datasets.